Popular Dart Games for All Skill Levels

 3) Around the World

 Around the World is fun with any number of players.
-The more the merrier.
+The more players in your group the merrier.

 You will use all the numbers on the board, 1 – 20.
 Usually the bullseye is not included.